rebelsky/csc207c/_labs/doubly-linked-lists.md

 -------------------------

-_If you find that you have extra time, consider how you would change the `SimplDLL` class if we decided to use a dummy node for the front of the list, and make the list circular.
+_If you find that you have extra time, consider how you would change the `SimpleDLL` class if we decided to use a dummy node for the front of the list, and make the list circular.
 (Once we have that dummy node, we should be able to have the cursor point to a node in the list, rather than a specially created node.)_